vcnt72/yet-another-todolist-gin-go/README.md

    - Creating database connection
    - Declaring model

-What i will to do next :
+What i will do next :

 1. Gin
    - Securing using JWT middleware